-Mao 94 by Andy Warhol as Part of a Larger Body of Work
+Mao 94 by Andy Warhol as Part of His Larger Body of Work

-Andy Warhol created the Mao series during the early 1970s when he was taking many commissions for celebrities.
+Warhol created the Mao series during the early 1970s when he was taking many commissions for celebrities.
 Celebrity portraits developed into a significant aspect of his career and a main source of income.
+However, Warhol was equally inspired by political figures throughout history, which promoted his interest in Mao Zedong.
+He also created images of leaders such as Alexander the Great, Vladimir Lenin, and Queen Elizabeth.
 Other series produced during this time are the Mick Jagger series, Muhammad Ali series and unpublished works of various celebrities such as Truman Capote.